alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result.md

         err: e => $"Bad request: {e.Code} - {e.Message}");
 ```

-At the application boundary (HTTP/CLI/public APIs), you typically convert the result into a DTO/status/`ProblemDetails`/exit code.
+At the application boundary (HTTP/CLI/public APIs), you typically convert the result into a DTO, an HTTP status code, a `ProblemDetails` instance, or an exit code.

 **IMPORTANT!** C# doesn't force you to handle a returned `Result`.
 Use an analyzer.[^unused-result]